 There are certain elements of films written and directed by Mike Leigh that have inspired me so much over the decades to the point of declaring him as my favourite film maker of all time.

-There’s the intimate and at times claustrophobic framing of the actors, the simple plots that for some reason remain compelling, the offshoot story lines that suddenly appear that have nothing to do with the film but make for irresistible watching, the relationships within the characters set in predominately working class and poor English locations and finally the acting.
+There’s the intimate and at times claustrophobic framing of the actors and their surrounds, the simple plots that for some reason remain compelling, the offshoot story lines that suddenly appear that have nothing to do with the film but make for irresistible watching, the relationships within the characters set in predominately working class and poor English locations and finally the acting.

 Leigh chooses actors with extensive histories of stage acting and draws out incredible performances, trusting their capability with often improvised dialogue especially in long scenes.
 He makes the ordinary, extraordinary.